History of British Columbia sheriffs

-Governor John Douglas, the second governor for the Colony of Vancouver Island, appointed the first sheriff for Vancouver Island in 1857.
+Governor James Douglas, the second governor for the Colony of Vancouver Island, appointed the first sheriff for Vancouver Island in 1857.
 Sheriff Andrew Muir was born in Scotland, and his family had established a sawmill in Sooke after they left the employ of the Hudson's Bay Company.

 Sheriff Muir was tasked with the role of coroner, constable, and election returning officer.
 In 1858, the Gold Rush brought thousands of new visitors to Vancouver Island.
 Sheriff Muir's duties increased to include the suppression of riots and fugitive apprehension.
 The Colony of British Columbia was also created in this year.
 By 1860, the B.C.
 Sheriffs Act was created, and the two colonies were divided into nine counties, each with its own high sheriff.